This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 Accommodation

 Kimpton Hotel Monaco, Pittsburgh: centrally located, comfortable rooms, good amenities.
-Standard rooms have little outlook; river view rooms available on request.
 Madison Edgewater Hotel: on the shores of Lake Mendota with fine views from rooms and public areas.
-The Pfister, Milwaukee: a historic hotel with grand public areas.
-An Iconic Hotel, Chicago: boutique hotel in the landmark Reliance Building; good location in ‘The Loop’ and within walking distance of the Chicago Institute of Art.
+The Pfister, Milwaukee: historic hotel with grand public areas.
+The Grey Hotel Kimpton, Chicago: a luxury boutique hotel conveniently located in ‘The Loop’ within walking distance of the Chicago Institute of Art.
 Single rooms are doubles for sole use throughout.

 How strenuous?